namans3/Keyword-Extraction/README.md

 consumer_secret = "YOUR_CONSUMER_SECRET"
 ```

 Now we build a listener that receives the tweets and classifies them into positive and negative and puts them in two different files.
-This class 'Listener' is inherited from the StreamLister class
+This class 'Listener' is inherited from the StreamLister class.
 ```
 class Listener(tweepy.StreamListener):